 Starbucks customer service chatbot allows users to simplify the process of ordering their drink.
 How?
 The bot guides the shopper through the steps of placing an order either via text or voice.
 It supports natural language processing, completes the payment process with the linked credit card or gift card, and sends a request to a nearby coffee shop to be made.
 Once the drink is ready for pickup, the customer service AI chatbot sends a notification to the client.

 Chatbots seem to be a logical solution to ensure a great level of customer experience when it comes to taxi providers like Lyft.
 This chatbot customer service allows users to request a ride, track the driver, and see the picture of the car and its license plate.
 It even helps with customer service questions and deals with complaints, which allows shoppers to get their issues solved quicker, without the need to deal with a customer support number.

 The good news is that many chatbots require zero coding skills to build and install them.
 Additionally, many of them can be added to a website in less than 5 minutes.
 Sounds too good to be true?
 Let’s check out the necessary steps for building a customer service chatbot for your website:

-It’s crucial to identify what you want your chatbot to do and be as specific as possible—it can be greeting new visitors, recovering abandoned carts, answering questions about shipping and returns, or asking for feedback.
-This will help you to figure out what features you need to include, how you should customize the bot, and other small details that matter in the long run.
+It’s crucial to identify what you want your conversational AI to do and be as specific as possible.
+This could be for the bot to greet new visitors, recover abandoned carts, or answer questions about shipping and returns.
+This will help you to narrow down the features you need, specify the functionality of the bot, and decide how you should customize the bot.

 Do your customers mainly contact you on your website, or are they active Instagram users?
 What about Messenger or WhatsApp?
 Think about what your target audience uses and choose a customer service chatbot that has the appropriate integration.